-International School Visits
+International Group Visits

 The Lady Victoria Colliery, home of the National Mining Museum Scotland, is one of the finest surviving examples of a Victorian coalmine in Europe.
 Opened in 1895 it was Scotland’s first super-pit.
 Children and young people will experience history like never before as they walk in the footsteps of thousands of miners at our four-acre, five-star awarded, site.